October 18, 2012Refinishing Our Heywood Wakefield M328 Desk Bookcase…….The Definitive Post If You Want To Refinish Heywood Wakefield Furniture Too!

 Getting the wood to have that ‘white’ look will take you quite some time and will be the hardest and most time consuming part of your sanding.
 Not all areas of your project will be able to be sanded with a sander, it is then that you will need to sand by hand – such as in corners.

-The ink stain that was on the bottom shelf of the secretary took FOR.EV.ERRRRRR to get out!
+The ink stain that was on the bottom shelf of the secretary took literally FOREVER to sand out!
 I seriously had to sit there for hours with the orbital sander, going back and forth, to sand that out.

 It FINALLY came out though!!!
 YAY!